 Once an agreement is made you need to make sure it is kept, and to impose consequences if it is not.
 Reach an agreement on consequences for breaking rules.
 Make sure it's something fair and appropriate and something on which you are prepared to follow through.
-It is also important to monitor, and affirm adherence to, clearly defined expectations.104 Reward your children when they keep to the set of boundaries.
+It is also important to monitor, and affirm adherence to, clearly defined expectations.
+Reward your children when they keep to the set of boundaries.
 It may be useful to renegotiate the rules when circumstances change; for example, because of age/maturity.
-Remember that while parents continually need to provide the adolescent with opportunities for change, they also need to continue to exert a level of parental control, remembering that the adolescent is not yet an adult.105
+Remember that while parents continually need to provide the adolescent with opportunities for change, they also need to continue to exert a level of parental control, remembering that the adolescent is not yet an adult.
+115

 When imposing sanctions or, more appropriately, withdrawing privileges, discuss with your child the one rule that is non-negotiable: your right to know they are always safe at all times.
 They may respond by saying they are old enough to look after themselves.
 This misses the point.
 You should accept they are mature enough to look after themselves and that this is why you give them the freedom to go out.
 Let them know this.
 However, you need to shift the conversation to your concern about the dangers out there and your need for them to let you know they are safe.
-It might be worth pointing out that if an adult in the house has indicated that they will be home by a certain time, and they do not return by that time, you will still be worried and would expect a phone call.
-In other words, this rule applies to all who live in the house regardless of age.

-It is important that your child perceives no difference between Mum's and Dad's interpretation and implementation of these boundaries, and the consequences for over stepping these boundaries.106 With this in mind, it might be useful to use the words "we expect you to ..." rather than "I expect you to ..." when having a conversation about expectations.
+It is important that your child perceives no difference between Mum's and Dad's interpretation and implementation of these boundaries, and the consequences for over stepping these boundaries.

 Also, when there are older siblings in the house it is important to ensure the older sibling is aware of what you expect from their younger brother/sister, and that the older sibling does not unintentionally, or intentionally, undermine the implementation of the boundaries.
-In the words of those who have been there, "My older brother/sister gets me drink."107
+In the words of those who have been there, "My older brother/sister gets me drink."